opencog/sensory/DesignNotes-E.md

   write counts.
 Can we replace the matrix API, now?
 How?
 * Some of the atomese pipelines does things the matrix API used to do, like insert StoreValue in the chain.
 This is now done in the pipe.
-  How do we specifiy pipe properties how to hook them up that isn't total ad hoc seat-of-the-pants stuff.
+  How do we specify pipe properties how to hook them up that isn't total ad hoc seat-of-the-pants stuff.

 The `LookatLink` can return the API, describable as always.
-Some of the API needs to only run once, to get a paramter, and not attach a stream.
+Some of the API needs to only run once, to get a parameter, and not attach a stream.
 So, if `WriteLink` attaches streams, maybe we can have `SendLink` to get short non-streaming things?
 For example, to find the correct location to store counts... or should there be a counting sensor, to which updated